 The Bank of England is responsible for the macro-supervision of the banking and financial services industries, including financial stability.
 Under this remit, it is empowered to supervise financial market infrastructures, including recognized interbank payment systems, central counterparties, central securities depositories, and settlement systems.

-The Payment Systems Regulator is an economic regulator in respect of various payments systems, including Pay UK, the retail payment systems operator (comprising Bacs, Faster Payments and the Image Clearing System), CHAPS, Mastercard and Visa Europe.
+The Payment Systems Regulator (PSR) is an economic regulator in respect of various payments systems, including Pay UK, the retail payment systems operator (comprising Bacs, Faster Payments and the Image Clearing System), CHAPS, Mastercard and Visa Europe.
 The PSR looks to see that payment systems are operated and developed in the interests of users while promoting competition and innovation.

 HM Treasury is the UK government department responsible for financial services policy.